Conbox30/Server-Address-Checker/README.md

 # Server-Address-Checker
-This is a Server address checker the check your server address.
+This is a server address checker that checks your server address.
-His make with node.js
+Made with Node.js.

+Features:
+Checks if the server is online or offline
+Writes the status to log.txt
+Writes how long the address was offline

 Install:

-Install first node js then copy or install me script.
-Run the script with
+Install Node.js  Download or copy my script Run the script:
 ```bash
 node server.js